The ribbon category of representations of a crossed module: Characters on representations of a crossed module of finite groups

+One can easily check that the multiplication of two class functions is still a class function.
+For a simple module $I_i^s$ of $D(\xX)$, we associate the character

-This formula explicitly confirms that irreducible characters are a basis of the vector space of all characters of the crossed module $X$, as $D(G,H)$ is semi-simple.
-Moreover, the dimension of this vector space is $\di{Z(D(G,H))}$ the number of simple $D(G,H)$-modules up to isomorphism.
-This is also the dimension of $\mathscr{C}l(X)$ and characters are class functions, so the vector space of characters is exactly the vector space of class functions.
-Notice that from there we can deduce that the multiplication is commutative for characters, as $\mM(X)$ is braided and therefore for all $A,B$ finite dimensional $D(G,H)$-modules, $A\ot B\cong B\ot A.$
+This formula explicitly confirms that irreducible characters are a basis of the vector space of all characters of the crossed module $X$, since $D(\xX)$ is semi-simple and using a property of the trace $\psi_i^s+\psi_j^z=(x,a)\mapsto \Tr_{I_i^s\oplus I_j^z}(m((\kr{x}\ot a)\ot \_))$.
+Moreover, the dimension of this vector space is the number of simple $D(\xX)$-modules up to isomorphism.
+This is also the dimension of $\mathscr{C}l(\xX)$ and characters are class functions, from this we deduce that the vector space of characters is exactly the vector space of class functions.